msfuji/riboduct/README.md

 Download reference human genome (hs37d5) and gene model (GENCODE v19).
 ```
 # Activate the conda environment.
-If you are using pyenv, this may cause a conflict.
-# To resolve this, specify the full path of activate, which can be found by "conda info -e".
 source activate riboduct

 # Download genome, gtf and index them.
 This may take a while.